-Itemization: You must itemize loans (including loans from personal funds) that exceed \$50 that you accepted during the period from one person.
-If you accepted two or more loans from the same person, the total of which exceeds \$50, itemize each loan separately.
-Although you are not required to do so, you may also itemize loans that do not exceed \$50.
+Itemization: You must itemize loans (including loans from personal funds) that exceed \$90 that you accepted during the period from one person.
+If you accepted two or more loans from the same person, the total of which exceeds \$90, itemize each loan separately.
+You must also itemize loans that are made electronically by a person other than a financial institution.
+Although you are not required to do so, you may also itemize any other loans that do not exceed \$90.